-Problems from the procedure are rare, but all procedures have some risk.
+Problems are rare, but all procedures have some risk.
 The doctor will go over some problems that could happen, such as:

 What to Expect

 Prior to Procedure

 Description of the Procedure

 An incision will be made along the joint.
-Muscles, tendons, and ligaments will be carefully moved aside.
+Muscles, tendons, and ligaments will be moved aside.
 The joint will be moved to access damaged area.
 The entire joint will be examined.
 The partial replacement may not be done if damage is widespread.

-Damaged sections of tissue that lies over the bones, called cartilage, may be removed and smoothed down.
+Damaged cartilage will be removed from the area and smoothed down.
 Any excess build-up of bone will also be removed.
 A metal cap will be placed over the newly cleaned surface.
 It is often held in with cement.
-A metal cup or plastic surface will be placed on the opposite joint surface as well.
-This is usually done with the hip or knee, but not the shoulder.
-When the repairs are done the joint will be returned to its normal place.
-Muscles and tendons will be moved back into place and the incision will be closed.
-A bandage may be placed over the incision.
+A metal cup or plastic surface may be placed on the opposite joint surface.
+A plastic disc may be placed between the two new surfaces to help it glide smoothly.
+The muscles and tendons will then be moved back into place.
+The incision will be closed.
+A bandage will be placed over the area.

 How Long Will It Take?

-How Much Will It Hurt?
+Will It Hurt?

 Average Hospital Stay

 Some people go home the same day.
 The usual length of stay is 1 to 4 days.
-If you have any problems, you may need to stay longer.
+If you have problems, you may need to stay longer.

 At the Hospital

-During your stay, the hospital staff will take steps to reduce your chance of infection such as:
+During your stay, the hospital staff will take steps to lower your risk of infection, such as:

-There are also steps you can take to reduce your chances of infection such as:
+There are also steps you can take to lower your risk of infection, such as:

 Call Your Doctor